-Impact: The entry of monthly stock numbers must be as accurate as possible to ensure that a relevant nutrient budget is produced.
+The entry of monthly stock numbers must be as accurate as possible to ensure that a relevant nutrient budget is produced.

 The numbers of animals entered per stock type and class has a direct effect on metabolisable energy and dry matter uptake, nutrient cycling, and ultimately, nutrient losses.

 NOTE: Section 2.1.3 below provides more detail on entering mob parameters.

-How would you li ike to enter your stock numbers?
-Design and the state of the second se Recommendation: All monthly stock numbers should be entered using the selection specify based on specific stock numbers.
-Recommendation:
+How would you like to enter your stock numbers?

+All monthly stock numbers should be entered using the selection specify based on specific stock numbers.

+NOTE: For all stock types, where there are regular stock movements or strict compliance requirements, the best approach is to enter monthly numbers on a grazing days basis.
+The following formula must be used to calculate numbers per month:

+Number of animals ÷ days in the month x number of days present on-farm for that month.

+The above calculation applies to any animals on-farm for part of the month.